dchaitPearson/chart-template/README.md

 ### Notes

-- change `chartname` folder to the name of your chart and work on creating templates inside template folder.
+- change `template` folder to the name of your chart and work on creating templates inside templates folder(In this case name of the chart is template).

 - change Chart.yaml and values.yaml with the chart you are working on.